-Implementing different models, like buildings producing their own electricity through solar or geothermal infrastructure, helps build a stronger energy system.
-Renewable energy generation at individual sites continues to become more financially accessible, strengthening energy production at varying scales.
+Despite the work being done on a large scale, there are several barriers to achieving 100% carbon-free electricity by 2050.
+Some of the technologies needed to produce, store, and distribute carbon-free electricity on a large utility scale haven't been invented yet.
+Therefore, implementing different distribution models, like buildings producing their own electricity through solar or geothermal, helps build a stronger energy system.
+Renewable energy generation at individual buildings continues to become more accessible, strengthening energy production at varying scales.